SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 #### spread glottis

-The distinctive feature [+ spread glottis] indicates that the vocal folds are wide open/drawn apart.
+The distinctive feature [+spread glottis] indicates that the vocal folds are wide open/drawn apart.
-All voiceless sounds have [+ spread glottis].
+All voiceless sounds have [+spread glottis].
-In addition, aspirated stops and consonants with breathy voice have [+ spread glottis].
+In addition, aspirated stops and consonants with breathy voice have [+spread glottis].

 ##### aspiration

-Aspiration when the vocal folds remain open after a sound is produced. ergo [+ spread glottis] for the purposes of aspiration means that the vocal folds remain open ⁑after⁑ the articulation.
+Aspiration when the vocal folds remain open after a sound is produced. ergo [+spread glottis] for the purposes of aspiration means that the vocal folds remain open ⁑after⁑ the articulation.
-Since aspiration works somewhat differently from other [+ spread glottis] features, sometimes [+ aspiration] is used.
+Since aspiration works somewhat differently from other [+spread glottis] features, sometimes [+aspiration] is used.
 Aspiration is indicated in the ipa via ［◌ʰ］
 Aspiration feels like a little burst of air to the speaker.
 The burst of air for aspiration can be felt by putting ones hand in front of one's mouth while saying an aspirated thing.